 In his book “Six lessons with Yehudi Menuhin” he writes about balancing the violin: “We speak of holding the violin, but the word ‘hold’, with its implication of a firm and static grip, can be misleading.
 We should remember that the violinist, unlike the pianist or cellist whose instruments rest on the floor, must support his instrument unaided… Here, as with the bow, the development of a sense of balance and flexibility will form a far freer and healthier basis on which later to apply strength and effort, than would clamping the violin between shoulder and head, or clutching it between the thumb and first finger of the left hand… It is preferable to do without a shoulder-pad or a shoulder-rest.
 If used as a support, the shoulder is restricted in its freedom of movement, and if actively ‘clamped’, the shoulder is ‘frozen’.”
 As an Alexander Technique teacher I very much agree with this.
-The question remains: How to develop this balance and how to teach it to others?
+The question remains: How to develop this balance and flexibility, and how to teach it to others?

 Part 1 of my research is a historical narrative about violin support, throughout Europe: starting from playing without anything; the development of the chin rest; the development of the shoulder rest and the reasons why.
 Including a chapter on conservatoires and their influence in this.
 How did these ways of supporting the instrument influence for example articulation, portamento and vibrato.
 HIP players can draw conclusions from this.